⚡️Servebolt is growing fast! Want to join our team and help grow Servebolt even faster? Check out our open jobs and apply.

 Scalability

-Scaling is the term we use about a websites ability to handle more visitors at the same time, also referred to as concurrency.
-This means that there is a difference between serving ten visitors at the same time, than serving hundred or thousand.
+Scaling is the term we use for the ability of a website to handle more visitors at the same time, also referred to as concurrency.
+This means that there is a difference between serving ten visitors at the same time and serving a hundred or thousand.

-The scalability of a website is determined by how much resources it uses, and the amount of resources that are available.
+The scalability of a website is determined by how many resources it uses and the amount of resources that are available.

 Performance

 Performance is the term we use to explain the time it takes for a webpage to display.
-The speed of a website is the time it takes from you click on a link, until the page displays and is ready for you to navigate and use.
+The speed of a website is the time it takes for you to click on a link until the page displays and is ready for you to navigate and use.

 What is slow, and what is fast?